-In partnership with the Romanian Cultural Institute, the British Council has launched Circular Catalysts, a programme aimed at generating new collaborations between Romanian and UK designers, artists and craftspeople and facilitating fertile conversations around sustainable production practices and processes.
+In 2023, in partnership with the Romanian Cultural Institute, the British Council launched Circular Catalysts, a programme aimed at generating new collaborations between Romanian and UK designers, artists and craftspeople and facilitating fertile conversations around sustainable production practices and processes.

-Based on the idea that a pragmatic relationship between people and natural resources in rural Romania can provide a fertile ground for local resilience and sustainability, five UK designers and artists were invited to collaborate with organisations working in rural Romania to explore the intersections between rural and urban, and the role and migration of local materials and crafts in social, economic and environmental sustainability.
+Based on the idea that a pragmatic relationship between people and natural resources in rural Romania can provide a fertile ground for local resilience and sustainability, in 2023 five UK designers and artists were invited to collaborate with organisations working in rural Romania.
+The purpose was to explore the intersections between rural and urban, and the role and migration of local materials and crafts in social, economic and environmental sustainability.

 Circular Catalysts aims to provide both local and UK models of good practice and develop a European network of people and initiatives that share a set of values aligned to the principles of the circular economy.
-The programme started with a series of creative residencies in March–April and will continue throughout 2023 with complementary activities for both professionals and the wider public.
+The programme started with a series of creative residencies in March–April 2023 and continued throughout 2023 and 2024 with complementary activities for both professionals and the wider public.

 As part of the exhibition, the Circular Catalysts programme also features a series of community engagement activities such as workshops, podcasts and meetings, with the aim of sparking conversations around traditional knowledge systems and community practices with a role in creativity and sustainability.
 The programme promotes the exchange of skills and knowledge between the UK, Romania and Europe as part of the British Council’s response to global issues, specifically addressing the climate emergency.